mcpython4-coding/Documentation/mcpython/common/item/AbstractFoodItem.md

         variable HUNGER_ADDITION

-        function on_eat(self)
+        function on_eat(self, itemstack)

-            called when the player eats the item
+            Called when the player eats the item
+            :param itemstack: the itemstack to eat from
             :return: if the item was eaten or not